-In this modern era of technology, space heaters powered by electricity are more preferred than those that employ the use of fuels such as propane and kerosene.
+In this modern era of technology, electricity power space heaters.
+These are over those that employ the use of propane and kerosene.
 Electric space heaters are also more generally safe than their fuel-based counterparts.
 When picking out a unit to buy, make sure that it is first and foremost listed or labeled by a nationally recognized testing laboratory.
 These include the likes of Underwriters Laboratories (UL), Canadian Standards Association (CSA), or Intertek (ETL).
 These guarantees that the space heater’s performance and construction meet the voluntary safety standards.
 The buyer must also look for specific safety features that shut down the unit during certain circumstances.
 These may include the likes of overheating, touch sensors (if the grill is touched), oxygen depletion sensors, and the tip-over switch.
-One must bear in mind these factors before purchasing their very own space heater.
+One must bear these in mind factors before purchasing one very own space heater.

 Setup and Use